Green Synthesis and Characterisation of Magnetite Nanoparticles Using Factorial Design of Experiment

 How to Cite

 Adesola, O. O., Saka, A. .
 A., Sani, K. A., & Kamardeen, A. O. (2020).
 Green Synthesis and Characterisation of Magnetite Nanoparticles Using Factorial Design of Experiment.
-Nigerian Journal of Material Science and Engineering, 10(2), 68-80.
+Nigerian Journal of Materials Science and Engineering, 10(2), 68-80.

 O. O. Adesola, A. .
-A. Saka, K. A. Sani, and A. O. Kamardeen, "Green Synthesis and Characterisation of Magnetite Nanoparticles Using Factorial Design of Experiment," Nigerian Journal of Material Science and Engineering, vol. 10, no. 2, pp. 68-80, December 2020.
+A. Saka, K. A. Sani, and A. O. Kamardeen, "Green Synthesis and Characterisation of Magnetite Nanoparticles Using Factorial Design of Experiment," Nigerian Journal of Materials Science and Engineering, vol. 10, no. 2, pp. 68-80, December 2020.